Looking back, around and ahead

 One of the most powerful and disturbing facets of my spiritual life has centered around the use of psychedelics.
 For some reason, they acted as a catalyst to bring out in me the psychic abilities that all of us possess but may not use or even know about.
 I did have some ability before these experiences (mostly with the beginning stages of OOBE), but much, much more after.
-There have been several incidents, five of which come quickly to mind: a Rush concert where I had the sensation of an angel coming towards me, a party at college where I was communicating psychically, a visit to the earth elemental realm, a call to TEX-a window opened, there was a crowd of figures, and a voice said, “You’re the first one”, and a hike in the Santa Monica mountains where a friend and I heard the “fanfare of the deities“-he was able to reproduce the sound, and what he reproduced was exactly what I had heard, even though it was quiet at the time.
-I view this last incident in particular as evidence of the existence of non-physical reality, as it was a shared experience, rather than something that happened just to me.
+There have been several incidents, five of which quickly come to mind: a Rush concert where I had the sensation of an angel coming towards me, a party at college where I was communicating psychically, a visit to the earth elemental realm, a call to TEX-a window opened, there was a crowd of figures, and a voice said, “You’re the first one”, and a hike in the Santa Monica mountains where a friend and I heard the “fanfare of the deities”-he was able to reproduce the sound, and what he reproduced was exactly what I had heard, even though we didn’t talk about it at the time.
+I view this last incident in particular as evidence of the existence of non-physical reality, as it was a shared experience, rather than something that happened me alone.
 I could be wrong, of course, and all of this could be complete delusion-who knows?
 I certainly don’t.
 I’m slowly trying to work towards these abilities without the use of drugs-Ram Dass rightly says, “psychedelics are like a business call-once you get the information, you hang up the phone, if you’re smart.”
 I haven’t been very smart, I guess.
 I have good ability at perceiving things, but I think I may be barred from OOBE and astral travel this time around.
 Still, I work on it, because the work is more important than the destination.